New London Theatre

 But in 1981, the New London Theatre returned to running as a theatre with the arrival of a new musical by Andrew Lloyd Webber and produced by Cameron Mackintosh.
 The show was Cats.
 Starring Brian Blessed, Elaine Paige, Bonnie Langford, Wayne Sleep, Sarah Brightman, Paul Nicholas and a cast of the best singers and dancers London had to offer, the show was a triumph and ran for 21 years.

 The success of the theatre has varied since the closure of Cats, with the most successful production being the transfer from the National Theatre of War Horse, which enjoyed a seven year run from April 2009.
-Andrew Lloyd Webber will return to the New London Theatre in October 2016 with School of Rock, which opened on Broadway in December 2015.
+Andrew Lloyd Webber returned to the New London Theatre in October 2016 with School of Rock, which opened on Broadway in December 2015.

 The auditorium has two levels - Stalls and Dress Circle.